jreisinger/docs/data/notes/prometheus.md

 ```

+## Node exporter

+* is a kind of exporter
+* exposes kernel- and machine-level metrics on Unix systems (CPU, memory, disk space, disk I/O, network bandwidth, ...)
+* *no* metrics about individual processes (in the Prometheus architecture you monitor applications and services directly)

 # Introduction to PromQL

 * functional (not an SQL-like) query language for selecting and aggregating time series in real time